unique since 1892

 Extension 1912

 The mountain hotel was generously extended.
-The current floor plan corresponds for the most part.
+Today's floor plan is largely the same as it was back then.
 Among other things, an open "drinking hall" was built.
 The "donkey stable" is still preserved today.

 Foundation 1892